 So, let’s recap some of the things about the X100F that I just couldn’t get on board with.

-Another couple of features lacking on the X100F that I just don’t think I can do without.
-The biggest one for me is the articulating screen and the built in level.
+First off, there are a couple of features lacking on the X100F that I just don’t think I can do without.
+The biggest one for me is the articulating screen.
 It really offered the ability to frame shots from odd positions, which fits well with my mentality of, “get high, get low, step right, step left, move forward, move back.”
 This is how I approach my photography so that I can get different angles and viewpoints of the same scene.
 And as a glasses wearer, I rely heavily on the LCD to frame my shots without having to smudge my glasses.